A unified quantum framework for electrons and ions: The self-consistent harmonic approximation on a neural network curved manifold: Limits of the current implementation

 \section{Limits of the current implementation}

 In this section, we present the limits of the current implementation and discuss how they could be overcome.

-As shown in \secname~\ref{sec:hydrogen}, the method struggles to reproduce the electron-ion cusp, especially when large unscreened nuclear charges are in play (like for the case of core electrons), requiring a diverging number of hidden layers in the curved manifold.
-However, this is a common problem in electronic-structure simulations, e.g., in plane-wave basis sets, and has been solved \emph{a posteriori} by employing pseudo potentials that smear out the electron-ion cusp near the nucleus.
+As shown in \secname~\ref{sec:hydrogen}, the \name struggles to reproduce the electron-ion cusp, especially when large unscreened nuclear charges are in play (like for the case of core electrons), requiring a diverging number of hidden layers in the curved manifold.
+However, this is a common problem in electronic-structure simulations, e.g., in plane-wave basis sets, and has been addressed \emph{a posteriori} by employing pseudopotentials that smear out the electron-ion cusp near the nucleus.
 Also, the electron-electron cusp is likely to lead to numerical instabilities, and it is less clear how to fix it.
 However, due to its repulsive nature, the contribution of the exact wavefunction shape impacts the total energy much less as the many-body electron density goes to zero on the cusp.
+An alternative approach would be to design an \emph{ad hoc} transformation whose Jacobian introduces a Jastrow-like factor that encodes the correct electron-ion and electron-electron cusp.